Buy a Life Insurance Plan in a few clicks

 Ref.
 No. KLI/22-23/E-BB/492

 Unit Linked Insurance Plans (ULIPs) are insurance types that combine investing and insurance into one package.
 Policyholders must pay a premium monthly, semi-annually, or annually for 5-15 years.
-Including long-term capital gains on equities and equity-related investments, tax-free at maturity gives ULIPs a competitive advantage.
-In addition, it’s an exempt-exempt-exempt product.
-ULIP tax benefits allow investors to claim a tax deduction of up to ₹1.5 lakhs annually u/s 80C of the Income Tax Act, but only provided the premium does not exceed 10% of the total insured amount.
+Including long-term capital gains on equities and equity-related investments, tax-free at maturity, gives ULIPs a competitive advantage.
+In addition, it is an exempt-exempt-exempt product.
+ULIP tax benefits allow investors to claim a tax deduction of up to ₹1.5 lakhs annually under section 80C of the Income Tax Act, but only provided the premium does not exceed 10% of the total insured amount.

 ULIPs are ideal for consumers who want to put money down for a long-term objective since short-term market volatility provides lower returns.
-Still, long-term market investments produce very attractive returns.
+Still, long-term market investments produce handsome returns.

-After the lock-in period, policyholders can make partial withdrawals if they don’t exceed 20% of the policy’s fund value.
+After the lock-in period, policyholders can withdraw partially from the policy if they do not exceed 20% of its fund value.
 Furthermore, these withdrawals are not subject to taxation.

 ULIPs can generate good returns depending on the fund in which one invests.
 For instance, if the fund invests heavily in the capital markets, it will benefit from rising stock prices.